Techgirl2/BananaBunks/README.md

 MVP:
 - let a user make an account and login [DONE]

-- outline edit profile workflow on the frontend
+- outline edit profile workflow on the frontend [DONE]
-- store user data like living prefrerences, hobbies, etc. in JSON in firestore
+- store user data like living prefrerences, hobbies, etc. in JSON in firestore [DONE]

 - implement UI from figma for edit profile pages, main profile page, swiping page, matched page